MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerops.md

 1. Go to [make.powerapps.com](<https://make.powerapps.com>).

-1. Go to your Development environment.
+1. Go to your development environment.
 In the example in the following image, we're importing to the environment named **Contoso CoE**.

      ![Power Apps maker portal environment selection](media/coe6.png "Power Apps maker portal environment selection")